AydenB/mkdocs/docs/user-guide/Accounts Payable.md

 3. Enter the amount of the credit memo for the **Control total** (11.2,n) field, and press &lt;Field Minus&gt; (not &lt;Field Exit&gt;).

-    &gt;Note: A letter appears (such as J, K and L when 1, 2 and 3 are entered, respectively) or a combination of characters appear (such as 1} when 10 is entered), but it is converted to a negative number when data entry is complete.
+    >Note: A letter appears (such as J, K and L when 1, 2 and 3 are entered, respectively) or a combination of characters appear (such as 1} when 10 is entered), but it is converted to a negative number when data entry is complete.

 4. Press &lt;Enter&gt;.
 The A/P Invoice Posting (Add) screen appears.